-Developer: Taito Publisher: Taito Released: 1993 genre: Platformer
+Developer: Taito Publisher: Taito Released: 1993 Genre: Platformer

 I will admit to being pleasantly surprised by Taito’s various licensed Hanna Barbara titles.
 These fairly innocuous licenses would normally be farmed out to a bottom of the barrel developer to make a quick buck.
 To some extent they were.
 But under Taito’s guiding hand they cranked out solid title after solid title starring cartoon characters I stopped giving a damn about years ago.
 The Flintstones for the Genesis is not on the same level as their 8-bit counterparts but is still pretty decent all around.